TonioGela/blog/content/cross-library.md

 `"Library authors must be incredibly skilled (and patient) people that rewrite N times the same library"` was my thought at that time, and while I still believe that lib authors are **immensely talented people**, now I've clear ideas on how to cross-compile a library (and no, you don't have to rewrite everything).

+> Recalibrate the post and write it for the best case scenario.
+The worst case scenario can be described in a later post maybe.

 This post aims to write a library for what we can imagine being the **worst case scenario**: a library should behave differently for every **platform and Scala version**.
 The best case scenario, for instance, is having every dependency already cross-compiled and writing our library/application just once.

 Wel'll also cover how to publish this library on **Maven Central**, taking care of **every step required**, from claiming a groupID to publishing a [Laika] powered documentation site passing from **automagically written CI workflows** for cross-testing and publication.